-- 10.2.1 Support the development and maintenance of secured market rental units in close proximity to transit, services and amenities. - 10.2.2 Retain existing purpose built rental units or support the integration of the same or a greater number of rental units as a component of new developments. - 10.2.3 Undertake and regularly update a Saanich Housing Needs Assessment and use the results to guide priorities around the types of housing units that are targeted for redevelopments in the UDC. - 10.2.4 Support and incentivize non-market housing developments, or developments with a non-market housing component (See also Policy 5.2.3), and further encourage such developments to locate in close proximity to transit, services and amenities. - 10.2.5 Support the development of housing and associated community service facilities for marginalized populations, people with special needs and seniors, and strive to locate such developments in close proximity to transit, services and amenities. - 10.2.6 Encourage the use of the Voluntary Design Guidelines for Adaptable Housing when considering the inclusion and design of Adaptable Dwelling Units (as defined in the British Columbia Building Code, as amended) in new developments. - 10.2.7 Support development that includes a range of unit sizes, including 2 and 3 bedroom units suitable for families (See also Policy 5.2.2), and further encourage the incorporation of additional family-friendly features, including: - Multiple bedroom units located on the ground floor for improved accessibility and greater affordability for families; - Multiple bedroom units with at least 1 bedroom that is large enough to accommodate a queen size bed; - Multiple bedroom units that include additional storage space; - Multiple bedroom units that include private outdoor space larger than what is required in the Saanich Zoning Bylaw (See Policy 5.2.5); and - Amenity or common space, both indoor and outdoor, that incorporates features which encourage social connection for families and youth, such as playgrounds and play spaces. - 10.2.8 Encourage the use of energy reduction features in non-market and market rental developments, including Step Code building energy performance beyond level regulated, to reduce operating and utility costs. - 10.2.9 Collaborate with social service providers to identify opportunities for supportive housing, transition housing, and subsidized housing to help reduce the paths to homelessness. - 10.2.10 Continue to engage with the community on housing affordability issues and communicate the importance of supportive housing and community service facilities. - 10.2.11 Support implementation of the approved Nigel Valley development concept as a key aspect of creating a diverse housing stock in the UDC and strive to integrate the development seamlessly with the surrounding area (See also Policy 5.12.8).
+- 10.2.1 Support the development and maintenance of affordable and supportive housing throughout the UD area. - 10.2.2 Undertake and regularly update a Saanich Housing Needs Assessment and use the results to guide priorities around the types of housing units that are targeted for redevelopments in the UD. - 10.2.3 Retain existing purpose built rental units or support the integration of the same or a greater number of rental units as a component of new developments. - 10.2.4 Support and incentivize non-market housing developments, or developments with an affordable housing component (See also Policy 5.2.3), and further encourage such developments to locate in close proximity to transit, services and amenities. - 10.2.5 Support the development of housing and associated community service facilities for marginalized populations, people with special needs and seniors, and strive to locate such developments in close proximity to transit, services and amenities. - 10.2.6 Encourage the use of the Voluntary Design Guidelines for Adaptable Housing when considering the inclusion and design of Adaptable Dwelling Units (as defined in the British Columbia Building Code, as amended) in new developments. - 10.2.7 Work with the Capital Regional District, BC Housing, Canada Mortgage and Housing Corporation, and other Provincial agencies to support the renewal/redevelopment of existing non-market housing to that would result in reduced GHG and sustain greater efficiencies and reduce operating costs. - 10.2.8 Expect new residential developments to provide 2 and 3-bedroom units appropriate for families, and encourage additional child-friendly features suitable to supporting family and needs, and include: - ground floor units with accessibility features; - bedroom sizes that accommodate a queen size bed; - additional in-suite or on-site storage space; - private outdoor space (see Policy 5.2.7); and - amenity and/or common spaces that incorporate design elements to encourage social connections for residents, including families, children and adolescents, such as play space and playgrounds.

+- 10.2.9 Encourage the use of energy reduction features in non-market and market rental developments, including Step Code building energy performance beyond regulated levels, to reduce operating and utility costs. - 10.2.10 Support the development of non-market and affordable rental housing through considering: - reductions of municipal fees such as waivers to DCCs; - parking variances; and - continued prioritized application review and approval timelines. - 10.2.11 Promote quality design and innovation for new affordable housing developments, with a focus on sustainable, energy conserving, and attractive design that will reduce maintenance costs and increase neighbourhood acceptability. - 10.2.12 Collaborate with social service providers to identify opportunities for supportive housing, transition housing, and subsidized housing to help reduce the paths to homelessness. - 10.2.13 Continue to engage with the community on housing affordability issues and communicate the importance of supportive housing and community service facilities. - 10.2.14 Support implementation of the approved Nigel Valley development concept as a key aspect of creating a diverse housing stock in the UD area and strive to integrate the development seamlessly with the surrounding area (See also Policy 5.12.8). - 10.2.15 Support implementation of the Housing Strategy to address housing priorities in the Uptown-Douglas area.